vighimre87/react-portfolio-website/README.md

-# Team_Profile-Generator
+# React Portfolio Website

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-It is a portfolio website made with React JS and CSS without any frameworks.
+It is my previous CSS portfolio website recreated with React JS and CSS.
+You can find infomration about the author, recent projects and contact information.

 ## Table of Contents
   - [Installation](#installation)